 This custom rule modifies the scoring at the end of a round.
 For example, the winner gains bonus points for the cards they played.
 You can find detailed information here.

 When creating a table at the Rummy Palace, you can adjust the game to your interest.
-Choose from the rules Short Deck, 40 Points for First Meld, Without First Meld, Cyclic Laying, No Jokers, Strict Jokers, Strict Groups, Knocking, Win without Discarding, Casino Scores, and Training.
+Choose from the rules Short Deck, 40 Points for First Meld, Without First Meld, Cyclic Sequences, No Jokers, Strict Jokers, Strict Groups, Knocking, Win without Discarding, Casino Scores, and Training.

-Cyclic Laying (Custom Rule):
+Cyclic Sequences (Custom Rule):

 With this custom rule, the Ace can also sit between other cards in sequences instead of at the beginning or end only.
 Sequences are still limited to 13 cards at most.